PetrosVav/library_database/README.md

 # Library Database Project

-The project concerns the development of a library system in a relational system.
+The project concerns the development of a library database system in a relational system.

 ### Relational Diagram
 ![alt text](https://user-images.githubusercontent.com/44343347/61387032-9b538600-a8b5-11e9-85af-4c0c6876db60.png)